-The perfect vehicle for a heart-healthy dip, red bell peppers are another good source of beta-carotene: 1 cup of raw, chopped red bell peppers covers 26 percent of the DV for vitamin A.
+The perfect vehicle for a heart-healthy dip, red bell peppers are high in beta-carotene: 1 cup of raw, chopped red bell peppers covers 234 mcg RAE or 26 percent of the DV for vitamin A.

-One cup of cooked, chopped kale provides 21 percent of the DV for vitamin A. The leafy green is also packed with fiber that helps support digestion, as well as calcium.
+One cup of cooked, chopped kale provides 190 mcg RAE or 21 percent of the DV for vitamin A. The leafy green is also packed with fiber that helps support digestion, as well as calcium.

 Don't miss these creative and tasty ways to eat kale when you're officially over eating salads.
 Other green veggies like broccoli have beta-carotene but not in as high amounts.